tobsan/tobsan.se/haskell.md

 ---

 Haskell is a black cat with a white patch under his chin, and a white patch on his belly.
 He was born on May 12th 2019.
-He is incredibly naïve and believes everyone wants him well.
-As a result, he will follow people into their homes, if possible.
-Haskell is larger than his sister, [Ada](/ada).
+As a kitten, he was incredibly naïve and believed that everyone wanted what was best for him.
+As a result, he would follow people into their homes, if possible.
+Nowadays he spends his outdoor time elsewhere.
+Haskell is significantly larger than his sister, [Ada](/ada).

 Haskell likes to cuddle with everyone, and is fond of eating on both facial hair and any longer hair on people's heads, if offered the chance.
 His signature move